 Carbon dioxide (CO2) is a greenhouse gas (GHG) that comes from burning fossil fuels, such as coal, oil and natural gas, through activities like driving a car or creating electricity.
 For large stationary sources of CO2, like an oil refinery, use of carbon capture and storage (CCS) can help prevent these emissions from entering the atmosphere.
 Captured CO2 is injected into carefully selected sites deep underground for safe, permanent storage.

-Alberta has committed $1.24 billion through 2025 to two commercial-scale carbon capture and storage projects.
-Both projects will help reduce the CO2 emissions from the oil sands and fertilizer sectors and reduce GHG emissions by 2.76 million tonnes each year.
+Alberta has committed $1.24 billion through 2025 to two commercial-scale carbon capture, utilization and storage projects.
+Both projects will help reduce the CO2 emissions from the oil sands and fertilizer sectors and reduce GHG emissions by up to 2.76 million tonnes each year.
 This is equivalent to the yearly emissions of 600,000 vehicles.
-Both projects must submit annual reports to the knowledge sharing program ensuring public access to the technical information and project learnings.
+Both projects must submit annual reports to the knowledge sharing program to ensure public access to the technical information and project learnings.

 Statoil developed the first commercial-scale CCS project in the world in 1996 just off the coast of Norway.
 Oil and gas producers have decades of experience injecting CO2 into oil fields for enhanced oil recovery.